Fifth-Year Thesis Process 2024-25

 In general, the fifth-year architectural thesis should:

-• Articulate a clear and compelling defense of this thesis argument through the rigorous research and analysis of relevant architectural theories, case studies, precedents, aesthetic assumptions, and real-world scenarios, as well as the pursuit of design research through critical studies and experiments
+• Articulate a clear and compelling defense of this thesis argument through the critique, extension, or synthesis of relevant architectural theories and precedents.

 • Demonstrate a scope and level of complexity consistent with a capstone course.